Gas and electricity arrears

 Winter Fuel Payment

-If you have reached the age at which you can apply for Pension Credit by the third Monday in September, you may be entitled to a lump sum payment from £100 up to £300 each year called the Winter Fuel Payment.
+If you have reached the age at which you can apply for Pension Credit before the fourth Monday in September, you may be entitled to a lump sum payment from £100 up to £300 each year called the Winter Fuel Payment.
 Contact the Winter Fuel Payment Centre on 0800 731 0160 or check the GOV.UK page on the Winter Fuel Payment for more information.

 Cold Weather Payment

 You may get a Cold Weather Payment if you are getting certain benefits and the average temperature in your area is recorded as, or forecast to be, zero degrees celsius or below for seven consecutive days.
 If you are eligible, you get a payment of £25 for each seven-day period of very cold weather between 1 November and 31 March.
 The Department for Work and Pensions (DWP) automatically pays it into the same account as the one they use to pay your benefit, within 14 days of the end of each cold weather period.
 You may be eligible if you are getting one of the following.

 - Income-related Employment and Support Allowance.

 See the GOV.UK page on Cold Weather Payment for more information.